Desert, swamp or jungle, to get food to the hungry, WFP's logistics team has to negotiate some of the toughest terrain on the planet.

 On any given day WFP operates an average of:

 - 5,000 trucks

 About half the food distributed by WFP is sourced directly within the country or region where it is needed.
-The other half, sourced internationally, is shipped by sea and unloaded in 78 cargo ports around the world.
+The other half, sourced internationally, is shipped by sea and unloaded in more than 70 ports around the world.

 Thanks to a range of strategies, WFP is always able to provide a rapid response to hunger emergencies.
 A key element in this response is the WFP-managed network of UN Humanitarian Response Depots.
 These are hubs, positioned near disaster-prone areas around the world, where emergency supplies are stored in readiness.

 Serving the humanitarian community

 WFP's expertise in logistics meant that in 2005 the agency was mandated to lead logistics operations whenever a humanitarian emergency requires a joint response from UN agencies and the humanitarian community.
 The group of agencies or organisations which work together is called the Logistics Cluster.